RimuTec/faker/README.md

 Release notes are available at [https://github.com/RimuTec/Faker/blob/master/releasenotes.md](https://github.com/RimuTec/Faker/blob/master/releasenotes.md)

 ## Support & Suggestions
-If you need support of have a suggest for improvement please file an issue at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues).
+If you need support or have a suggestion for improvement please file an issue at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues).
 Thank you!

 ## Reporting Bugs
-Although RimuTec.Faker has about 140 unit tests, it doesn't guarantee the library is defect-free.
-To help making this library more valuable for other users as well please report all bugs at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues) ideally including steps to reproduce.
+RimuTec.Faker has a test suite with about 150 unit tests.
+This does not guarantee absence of bugs.
+Please report all bugs at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues) ideally including steps to reproduce.
 We also consider pull requests (PR).
+All your feedback will help make the library more valuable for other users as well.
 Thank you!

 # Credits
 This project uses the yaml files from the [Ruby Faker gem](https://github.com/stympy/faker), licensed under the MIT license.
 Thank you to all their contributors!